Woman running on steps of Serpentine Wall with Ohio River and bridge in background

 2. Balance your spending and saving

 The first step to meet any kind of financial goal is to create a budget.
 A budget allows you to see how much money you have coming in and how much you spend on necessities, and thus how much you have to put toward other things, such as your goals.
-You can do it with the help of our financial tools or by scribbling down expenses in a notebook.
 Tracking your spending gives you a realistic picture of how much money you spend and what you spend it on.

 3. Cut costs where you can